 The Scaled Agile Framework, or SAFe, methodology is an agile framework for development teams built on three pillars: Team, Program, and Portfolio.
 SAFe is designed to give a team flexibility and to help manage some of the challenges larger organizations have when practicing agile.
 It is designed not so much as a single methodology, but as a broad knowledge base of proven best practices that real teams have used to deliver successful software products.

-History of the Scaled Agile Framework
+What’s the History of the Scaled Agile Framework?

 The SAFe framework was introduced in 2011.
 It was originally called the “Agile Enterprise Big Picture” by software-industry veteran Dean Leffingwell, who published the bestselling book Agile Software Requirements.
 The Big Picture described how to leverage existing agile frameworks such as Lean, Kanban, Scrum, and XP—and apply them at the Team, Program, and Portfolio.

 Today, SAFe’s entire catalog of knowledge and success patterns is all available for free, and it has become one of the most popular agile frameworks.

 What are the Strengths and Weakness of SAFe?

 - Aligns all aspects of a project to the broader business goals

 - Some believe the framework is not pure agile, because requires too much upfront planning and process definition